create a custom context parser

 use custom parser in a pipeline

-The usual python import module resolution rules apply. pypyr will resolve
+The usual custom module import resolution rules apply.

 Assuming you saved your python with the def get_parsed_context(args)